 The O&WV added a further extension running 21 miles upriver from Gallipolis to Pomeroy in 1881.
-This track would soon be shared with the Kanawha & Michigan, built northward from Hobson Junction, near Middleport, in 1880-82.
-The K&M and a West Virginia affiliate short line built a through-truss bridge across the river between Kanauga, Ohio and Point Pleasant, WV in 1885, in a project distinguished by the fact there were no fatal accidents during the construction, unique for such an undertaking.
+This track would soon be shared with the T&OC predecessor Kanawha & Michigan, built northward from Hobson Junction, near Middleport, in 1880-82.
+The K&M and a West Virginia affiliate short line built a through truss bridge across the river between Kanauga, Ohio and Point Pleasant, WV in 1885, in a project distinguished by the fact there were no fatal accidents during the construction, unique for such an undertaking.
 In its final form, the Pomeroy Subdivision ran 84 miles from Oldtown (Milepost 51, the distance from Columbus) to Pomeroy (MP 135).
-The last 3.9 miles, starting at MP 132 at the west edge of the City of Pomeroy, was owned by the Pomeroy Belt Railway, formed in 1909.
-The Pomeroy Belt acquired 1.5 miles of track originally built by the city in 1891-2 and laid additional 90-lb. rail in 1912-14 beyond the city to a Peacock Coal Company mine (later operated by Great Lakes Mining) near Forrest Run.